The Latest from the ABM Experts

 But ABM cannot be a one-size-fits-all strategy.
 After all, every B2B company has unique processes, goals, and target account lists.
 To help marketers get started with the right ABM strategy and campaigns, we’ve created an account-based marketing framework that provides the foundation you need to create an ABM program that works for your strategic initiatives and existing processes.

-One of the most basic but most important steps to building an ABM program using the account-based marketing framework is selecting your tactical approach to account-based marketing.
+One of the most important account based marketing basics is using the account-based marketing framework when executing specific ABM tactics.
 There are four types of ABM that you can choose from based on the strategic and monetary value of your target accounts, the marketing technology you use, and the number of accounts you plan to target.

 The Four Types of ABM Are:

 Let’s take a closer look at each of the four account-based marketing tactics and when you would employ each of them.

 1:1 ABM (also called a strategic account or named account strategy) is the traditional “Mad Men” approach to winning business, in which an ABM team is focused on a strategically selected handful of high-value accounts — usually between one and ten at a time — that warrant a highly personalized approach to ABM.